No matter how old we get, there are still times we make mistakes and often punish ourselves for making them.

 We learn every time we mess up.
 We improve when we take what we learned and do better the next time.

-So, do you want to be a great writer?
+Do you want to be a great writer?

 Accept your mistakes, admit them and then do better next time.
 Learn from them, adapt and try again.
 Simple.